I. Introduction and Context

 Residents in Psychology are provided one year of training in a traditional psychology practice model with the goals of achieving advance practice methods in psychology that go beyond the entry level competence of interns.
 Beginning with the 2015-2016 training year, the positions having a focus in Neuropsychology and Anxiety Disorders will not be subsumed from the traditional accredited program but will continue to be integrated into the overall Residency program for a variety of learning, educational and training experiences.

 Residency training takes place in two primary areas of emphasis; Child/Adolescent Clinical Psychology and Adult Clinical Psychology.
 The settings within which training takes place include The IOL, Hartford Hospital, the Grace Webb School, and Connecticut Children’s Medical Center.
 The residency applicant must have completed, or be within one month of completing, all requirements for granting of the Doctoral Degree, including the completion of an APA-accredited doctoral internship in either Clinical or Counseling Psychology.
 Applicants who express an interest in enrolling in our one-year advanced practice training in general psychology as part of our traditional practice program need to have a strong interest in working with the full range of psychological and psychiatric functioning that includes severely and persistently mentally ill populations.
 The mission of the training program is to provide a diverse group of Residents with learning at a more integrated and complex level of training than that achieved at the end of the internship training year.
-Six areas of competence as defined by APPIC, CoA and APA are identified as the measurable competencies for general training in psychology and they are the benchmarks by means of which we measure each Resident’s training throughout the residency year.
+Six areas of competence as defined by the Commission on Accreditation and The American Psychological Association are identified as the measurable competencies for general training in psychology and they are the benchmarks by means of which we measure each Resident’s training throughout the residency year.
 Successful completion of the year entails having reached an advanced level of competency in these areas, as measured by consensus using a single tool for all Residents, regardless of area of emphasis.
 Goals are established for each Resident as they move from an entry level degree of competence in the science and practice of psychology to an advanced level of competence, to prepare the Resident for a fully licensed practice in psychology.
 Each Resident’s training is carefully supervised and their goals measured by a unitary evaluation tool.
-Within the two major focus areas, there are the following areas of emphasis; (1) General Adult Psychology including placements in Adult Inpatient and Schizophrenia Rehabilitation; (2) Child and Adolescent Psychology, including placements in Child Inpatient, Outpatient, the Grace Webb School and Pediatric Psychology; (3) Clinical Neuropsychology (not available for 2014-2015 training year); and (4) Anxiety Disorders.
+Within the two major focus areas, there are the following areas of emphasis; (1) General Adult Psychology including placements in Adult Inpatient and Schizophrenia Rehabilitation; (2) Child and Adolescent Psychology, including placements in Child Inpatient, the Grace Webb School and Pediatric Psychology; (3) Clinical Neuropsychology (not available for 2014-2015 training year); and (4) Anxiety Disorders.

 Hartford Hospital and its parent organization have training and education as core operational goals under which our internship and residency programs are included.
 Whenever possible we encourage joint learning ventures with the Psychiatric Residents.
 Many of our Psychology staff actively teach in the Psychiatry Residency Training programs and our Residents in Psychology interact with the Psychiatry Residents on a regular basis.
 A number of funded (internally and externally) research programs in psychology have brought several million dollars over the past 5 years to the research mission of Hartford Hospital.